mila-iqia/ptera/README.md

 ## Automatic CLI

-Ptera can automatically create a command-line interface from variables annotated with a certain category.
+Ptera can automatically create a command-line interface from variables annotated with a certain tag.
 The main advantage of `ptera.auto_cli` relative to other solutions is that the arguments are declared wherever you actually use them.
 Consider the following program, for example:

 ```python
 def main():